josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 This results in an intercept of 523.7376500423748 and a Coefficient for living area of 1.5875577468760047 which confirms the relationship to be positive.
 To see how much variation in rents is explained by living area we calculated its R-squared and found it to be around 50%.
 The correlation between rent and living area turned out to be 0.71 which confirmed a strong positive relationship.

-All these calculations were done using Python and are in analysis.py file.
+All these calculations were done using Python and are in the analysis.py file.

 Next, we analyze the relationship between rent and the number of bedrooms.